AyOsir/iBabySense/README.md

-# SafeBaby
+# iBabySense

-SafeBaby is a product that is meant to deter parents from leaving babies and or pets in there car
+iBabySense is a product that is meant to deter parents from leaving babies and or pets in there car